 2. Design

 In your website make sure to maintain sufficient colour contrast between foreground (text or graphics) and the background, so that the low-vision and colour-blind users can identify the content easily.
 Enabling the low-vision users and users those who uses screen magnification to display a small portion of the screen to consistently navigate a website is important, as they often use visual cues and page boundaries to quickly locate repeated content.
 So don’t change your website navigation and menus from page to page.
 Be sure that the visual consistency translates to different screen sizes and devices.
-Clear layout and organisation of the content is the key for providing a consistent experience.
+Clear layout and organization of the content is the key for providing a consistent experience.

 3. Development